 - What the Hell, Hero?: All the damn time to Adams.
 And he always deserves it, too.
 "Molasses to Rum" is this for the entire North.

 - Wild Card: Lyman Hall, the new delegate from Georgia.
 Cautiously, he sticks to the party line of the southerners, but overrules them by the end.

 - Worthy Opponent: When Dickinson says "I regard America no less than does Mr Adams," he's not kidding; Adams and Dickinson are portrayed as both fundamentally good men and true patriots who merely differ on what they believe is best for their country.
 As Dickinson resigns from Congress, unable to sign the Declaration in good conscience, and sadly leaves to join the Army, Adams leads the delegates in rapping the tables with their knuckles (in the German tradition) in salute.
 Dickinson would later go on to sign the United States Constitution.

 John Adams: Gentlemen of the Congress, I say, "Yea, John Dickinson."

 - Writer's Block: Jefferson versus the Declaration, to the consternation of Adams.

 John Adams: Do you mean to say that it is NOT YET FINISHED?

 Thomas Jefferson: No sir.
 I mean to say that it is not yet begun.

-Your Terrorists Are Our Freedom Fighters: Discussed quite a bit.
-Dickinson claims that it's always Boston starting the troublenote and be fair, they could get pretty nasty and views independence as a road to anarchy and mob rule, while he prefers to reconcile with Mother England.
+- Your Terrorists Are Our Freedom Fighters: Discussed quite a bit.
+Dickinson claims that it's always Boston starting the troublenote and views independence as a road to anarchy and mob rule, while he prefers to reconcile with Mother England.
 Franklin also provides a couple of pithy quotes: